 The terminal connections and the components of the drive can be live several minutes after the drive is disconnected from the mains and the motor has stopped.
 The load side of the drive can also generate voltage.
-A contact with this voltage can lead to death or serious injury.
+Contact with voltage can lead to death or serious injury.

-- Do not do touch the main circuit of the drive or the motor before the system is powered off and grounded. - Disconnect the drive from the mains and make sure that the motor has stopped.
-Disconnect the motor. - Lock out and tag out the power source to the drive. - Make sure that no external source generates unintended voltage during work. - Ground the drive for work. - Wait at least 15 minutes for the DC-link capacitors to discharge fully before opening the cabinet door or the cover of the AC drive. - Use a measuring device to make sure that there is no voltage.
+- Do not touch the main circuit of the drive or the motor before the system is powered off and grounded. - Disconnect the drive from the mains and ensure that the motor has stopped. - Disconnect the motor. - Lock out and tag out the power source to the drive. - Ensure that no external source generates unintended voltage during work. - Ground the drive for work. - Wait for the capacitors to discharge fully before opening the door or the cover of the AC drive.
+Refer to the label on the drive for the correct discharge time. - Use a measuring device to make sure that there is no voltage.